jesscss/jess/examples/language-3.md

 ```
 ... as part of the JavaScript bundle.

+#### Variable Rules for JS expressions

+An `${}` expression can appear almost anywhere, but only declaration values can have JS expressions that refer to `@var` variables.
+This is because the CSS must be able to be parsed at compile-time for static analysis of class names and values that will change, and to flatten any nested rules.

 #### What about `@let`?

 Jess doesn't support `@let`.
 Why?
 Because values need to be static per evaluation of the style sheet, and the value shouldn't change within that scope.
 You can still, of course, use `let` within expressions that have callbacks to functions.